scala/docs.scala-lang/_overviews/compiler-options/index.md

 The deprecated option `-target` does not compile against the desired API, but only specifies a target class file format.

-The `-release` option has an alias `-java-output-version` which clarifies that the option specifies the platform target and not a version of the Scala language.

 ## Additional resources

 ### Compilation Phases